Installing Debian GNU/Linux 4.0r9

 - The multi-arch DVD image supports i386/amd64/powerpc; the installation is similar to installing from a single architecture full CD image; the DVD also includes the source for all included packages.

-- For the netinst and businesscard CD images, MD5SUMS and SHA1SUMS files are available from the same directory as the images.
+- For the netinst and businesscard CD images, verification files (SHA256SUMS, SHA512SUMS and other) are available from the same directory as the images.

 If you read only one document before installing, read our Installation Howto, a quick walkthrough of the installation process.
 Other useful documentation includes: